rahildoshi97/materforge/docs/how-to/energy_temperature_conversion.md

 ## Current Implementation Status

-**Important Note**: The energy-temperature conversion functionality is currently under development in PyMatLib v0.3.0.
+**Important Note**: The energy-temperature conversion functionality is currently under development in MaterForge v0.3.0.
 The following features are planned but not yet implemented:

 - InterpolationArrayContainer class
 - Automatic C++ code generation for interpolation